Symphony No. 5, "Kunstkammer": I. Gift of Mrs. Eric Schroeder, inv. no. 1982.116

-First movement

 The first movement takes its title from the catalogue description of Self-portrait with a Portrait on an Easel by Nicolas Régnier, a Franco-Flemish artist working in Rome in the 1620s.
 Both painter and his painted subject look straight in the viewer's direction, which could encompass the live subject of the portrait within the self-portrait, or the painter himself in reflection, or a third-party viewer, or some combination of the three.
 These split levels of perceptual reality are allegorically represented in the tunings of four string instruments a quarter-tone sharp or flat, and in the alternate or simultaneous soundings of the same musical phrase between them and instruments in normal intonation.
 As the movement may be construed as a self-portrait of the composer, it is in effect a 'Self-portrait with a Self-portrait with a Portrait on an Easel', incorporating themes based on the letters of both Ching's European and Chinese names (G-E-F-F-Re-C-H and Z-U-X-I-N).

 The sub-sections of the first movement are all constructed around compositional devices from the keyboard works of Régnier's contemporary, Girolamo Frescobaldi, organist of St. Peter's in Rome.
 Occasionally motifs are inverted, reversed, metrically distorted, superimposed as plainchant.
 In the central section in recitative style (accompanied by clarinet multiphonics, 'cello harmonics, and various vibrato and glissando effects in harp and accordion), fragments from four of Frescobaldi's Arie musicali of 1628–30 are fitted by the soprano to the last Ming emperor's suicide speech of April 1644, which translates: